uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 -	Visitors can scan a QR Code and access additional information about an object in the public collections: when was it acquired?
 How is the object documented or cross-referenced?
 Any restoration work, borrowing or lending is recorded in the traceable log of the blockchain.
 -	No single person can tamper with the critical data elements, such as the artwork ID, the photographs or the metadata.
 In case of fraud or looting, the object‘s stolen status is quickly communicated globally.

+## First public presentation
+UNCOPIED was first presented on the 5th of March 2021 as part of [MaliCulture's eConference](https://musee-national-mali.org/2021/03/02/econference-maliculture-le-05-mars-2021-a-15h-de-bamako/) with representatives of the Metropolitan Museum of Art, Block Museum - Northwestern University, Quai Branly, National Museum of Mali.

+{{< youtube id="BMseVRRfFm0" autoplay="false" >}}

+The presentation is in French with English sub-titles.

 We plan to soft launch [UNCOPIED](https://uncopied.org/) in April 2021.